-Did you know that Saudi Arabia spends 4.7% of its GDP on healthcare?
-In fact, the country has stood at 55th position in the 2019 Healthcare Index.
-Healthcare in Saudi Arabia is value-based with a methodical system in place.
+Did you know Saudi Arabia spends 4.7% of its GDP on healthcare?
+The country has stood at 55th position in the 2019 Healthcare Index.
+Healthcare in Saudi Arabia is value-based, with a methodical system in place.

 When people from outside settle down in Saudi Arabia, they often wonder about the healthcare system.